mayalarincon/FormalProofsInPVS/README.md

-# FormalProofsInPVS
+# Formal Proofs in PVS

 Documentation for the Tutorial "Formal Proofs in PVS" CICM+LSFA 2025 6th October, 2025

-# 14:00-15:00  “PVS in Practice”
+# 14:00-15:00  "PVS in Practice"
-César A. Muñoz (NASA LaRC Formal Methods)
+[César A. Muñoz](https://shemesh.larc.nasa.gov/people/cam/) (NASA LaRC Formal Methods)

 General introduction to PVS and its specification language through an example.
 Mariano is working on a presentation on the PVS logic and theorem prover, using vscode-pvs. "